LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 To achieve this, a versatile hardware setup is in development, designed to accommodate various sensors for the measurement of magnets or other objects.
 Simultaneously, a software interface is being crafted to universally read data from different sensors and interact seamlessly with the diverse firmware associated with various Halbach sensors.
 A key feature of this system is the ease of sensor interchangeability, facilitating adaptability and versatility in the characterisation process.

 The scope of the software library is to lay the foundation for the systematic characterisation of magnets based on permanent magnets.
-The library will enable data acquisition, storage and analysis of magnetic properties, with customization possible at each step of the process.
+The library will enable data acquisition, storage and analysis of magnetic properties, with customisation possible at each step of the process.
 Complete documentation, tutorials and tests will enable users to use the framework efficiently and adapt it to their specific requirements.

 The application of the developed framework for the characterisation of different magnets and the integration of various available magnetic field sensors serve the practical application and validation of the developed solution.